SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Centralized management

-- Better flow visibility
+- Better visibility of data flows

 Disadvantages: